Between working, driving the kids to school and after-school activities, making lunches and dinners and keeping the house tidy – moms do it all.

 Add a tube of white toothpaste with no gel to your mini cleaning kit for stain emergencies.
 Squeeze a little bit on the stain, rub it in gently with the tip of your finger and wipe it off with a clean, damp cloth.
 (Keep a bottle of water, or a small spray bottle with water in your car too).

 On a pick up mission and waiting for the kids to come out of class?
-Use those couple of minutes to shake out the mats and replace them.
+Use those couple of minutes to shake out the mats.

 These are my suggestions for cleaning your car quickly.
 Now I want to hear from you, moms.
 What are your car cleaning tips and tricks?
 Share them in the comments below!